There are so many myths about digital signage that installing a new system can be daunting. But really, there’s no reason to be intimidated.

 Some people still believe it’s too expensive (it’s not, the return on investment has been proven time and time again).
 Or that it’s too complicated.
 Again, it’s not.
 Single sites can easily run digital signage from a USB.
 Multi-site use cases require a content management system and there are many good value packages on the market.
 Laqorr is a great example of an easy-to-use CMS designed for business small or large.

-But let’s take a look at three of the largest myths, and bust them.
+But let’s take a look at three of the biggest myths about digital signage, and bust them.

 Digital Signage is expensive

 It’s really not, especially when you factor in the ongoing costs of conventional signage.
 For a start, you’ll no longer pay for printing and shipping, nor the added cost of distribution.
 You also eliminate the cost of compliance (the waste when signage isn’t hung on time in the right location).
 If no one can see your messaging, what’s the point of doing it in the first place?
 Once your screen, or network of screens, is in place, digital signage eliminates that ongoing expenditure.

 The return on investment (ROI) is always improving because the cost of hardware is always decreasing.
 A high-performance HD display and media player using turn-key software is cheaper than it’s ever been.
 Increase revenue and recoup your outlay quickly by targeting customers when it matters most, at the point of purchase.